MAX 10 KG

 You can take the following items on board free of charge:

 - reading material for the flight

-- for children younger than 2: food for the duration of the flight and a foldable baby stroller or a small crib
+- for children younger than two: food for the duration of the flight and a foldable baby stroller or a small crib

 - a pair of crutches for physically disabled passengers

 If you purchase the WIZZ Priority service (or you are entitled to WIZZ Priority with WIZZ Privilege Pass, WIZZ GO or WIZZ Plus bundles) your hand luggage will be guaranteed to travel with you in the cabin area, and you will be allowed to carry one additional small bag (a handbag, a laptop bag or a camera bag) that is not larger than 40 x 30 x 18 cm, and must be placed under the seat in front of you.

 Purchasing baggage allowance